josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

     Then I validate person data
 ```

-The next step is to create a class with a web client to create request to our persons end-point:
+Now, let's create a class with a web client to create request to our persons end-point:

 ```java
 package com.jos.dem.springboot.cucumber;